LaSalleRobots/Ultimate-Goal/Docs/LaSalleRobotics/PipelineRunner.md

 - `removeTracker(t)` removes the tracker from the runner

 ### Fields
-- `phoneCam` is a `OpenCvInternalCamera` that can be access directly
+- `phoneCam` is a `OpenCvInternalCamera` that can be accessed directly

 ### Sample